MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 Use the Azure Machine Learning extension to deploy and run Azure Machine Learning on an Azure Arc-enabled Kubernetes cluster.

-For more information, see [Introduction to Kubernetes compute target in Azure Machine Learning](/azure/machine-learning/how-to-attach-kubernetes-anywhere) and [Deploy Azure Machine Learning extension on AKS or Arc Kubernetes cluster](/azure/machine-learning/how-to-deploy-kubernetes-extension).
+For more information, see [Introduction to the Kubernetes compute target in Azure Machine Learning](/azure/machine-learning/how-to-attach-kubernetes-anywhere) and [Deploy the Azure Machine Learning extension on an AKS or Arc Kubernetes cluster](/azure/machine-learning/how-to-deploy-kubernetes-extension).

 ## Flux (GitOps)